 Breakfast: At the hotel, the breakfast buffet offers eggs, ham, potatoes, muffins, fruit, juice, milk, coffee, tea, water.

 Morning: Checking out of the hotel, we’ll board our motorcoach and follow the Columbia River to the Pacific Ocean.
 Along the way, we’ll stop at Multnomah Falls that plummets 620 feet and is a major landmark on the Columbia River.
 We’ll then continue to Skamokawa.

-Afternoon: Aboard the motorcoach, we’ll take a field trip to various landmarks in the area, including Cape Disappointment and Long Beach, Washington, the farthest point north on the coast reached by the expedition.
-We’ll then check-in to our hotel.
+Afternoon: Aboard the motorcoach, we’ll take a field trip to various landmarks in the area, including Yellow Bluffs, Cape Disappointment, and Long Beach, Washington, the farthest point north on the coast reached by the expedition.
+We’ll then check in to our hotel.

-Dinner: At the hotel, enjoy a dinner with choice of entrée, side dishes, and dessert, plus coffee, tea, iced tea, water.
+Dinner: At the hotel, enjoy a dinner with choice of entrée, side dishes, and dessert plus coffee, iced tea, water.

 Evening: Tonight's presentation by our Study Leader takes us through the final legs of the expedition and its conclusion, the fulfillment of the dream.

 Activity note: We will ride about 115 miles on the motorcoach today, approximately 3 hours total drive time.
 160 steps to the top of the Astoria Column.